curviture/crowdfund/README.md

 # crowdfund
-this repo is on of frontendmentor.io challenges, about crowdfunding site
+this repo is one of frontendmentor.io challenges, about crowdfunding site